-3.1 SRON SRFP
+3.1 Retrieval Algorithm

-The CO2\GOS\SRFP product is retrieved from GOSAT TANSO-FTS NIR and SWIR spectra using the RemoTeC algorithm that is being jointly developed at SRON and KIT (Butz et al., 2009; Butz et al., 2010; Butz et al., 2011; Schepers et al., 2012).
-The algorithm retrieves simultaneously XCH4 and XCO2.
-For the retrieval, we analyze four spectral regions: the 0.77 $\mu$ m oxygen band, two CO2 bands at 1.61 and 2.06 $\mu$ m, as well as a CH4 band at 1.64 $\mu$ m.
-Within the retrieval procedure the sub-columns of CO2 and CH4 in different altitude layers are being retrieved.
-To obtain the column averaged dry air mixing ratios XCO2 and XCH4 the sub-columns are summed up to get the total column which is divided by the dry-air columns obtained from ECMWF model data in combination with a surface elevation data base.
+The RemoTeC algorithm is used to simultaneously retrieve XCH $4$ and XCO $2$ based on the NIR and SWIR radiance spectra measured by the TANSO-FTS-2 on GOSAT-2.
+The algorithm was originally developed by SRON and the Karlsruhe Institute of Technology (KIT) (Butz et al., 2009; Butz et al., 2010; Butz et al., 2011; Schepers et al., 2012).
+For the retrieval, we analyze four spectral regions: the 0.77 μ m O $2$ band, two CO $2$ bands at 1.61 and 2.06 μ m, as well as a CH $4$ band at 1.64 μ m.
+Within the retrieval procedure the sub-columns of CO $2$ and CH $4$ in different altitude layers are retrieved.
+To obtain the column averaged dry air mixing ratios XCO $2$ and XCH $4$ the sub-columns are summed up to get the total column which is divided by the dry-air columns obtained from ECMWF in combination with a surface elevation data base.

-The retrieved XCO2 has been validated with ground based TCCON measurements.
-To further improve accuracy a bias correction has been developed based on TCCON comparisons.
-We use the GGG2014 release of the TCCON data (Wunch et al., 2015).
-More details on the technical aspects of the retrievals can be found in the ATBD GO2-SRFP document (ATBD 2020).
+The retrieved XCO2 has been validated with respect to ground based TCCON measurements.
+To further improve accuracy, a bias correction has been developed based on the TCCON comparisons.
+For the validation and the bias correction, we use the GGG2014 release of the TCCON data (Wunch et al., 2015).
+Detailed descriptions on the technical aspects of the retrieval can be found in the ATBD GO2-SRFP document (ATBD, 2020).